AchimPieters/esp32-homekit-demo/examples/ws2811_led_strip/README.md

-# Example for `HomeKit RGBW Light`
+# Example for `HomeKit RGB Light`

 ## What it does

-This example implements a full-featured RGBW smart light accessory for Apple HomeKit using an ESP32.
+This example implements a full-featured RGB WS2812/WS2812B/SK6812 (NeoPixel) smart light accessory for Apple HomeKit using an ESP32.
 It supports RGB color control, brightness adjustment, and white temperature tuning (from warm to cool white) using both an addressable LED strip and two separate white LEDs controlled by PWM.

 ## Features